UstadMobile/UstadMobile/CONTRIBUTING.md

 ## Contributing

 We welcome contributions!
 There are many ways you can help, even if you're not a developer!
 We welcome developers, translators, bug reports, and feature suggestions.
-You an always reach us on Discord here: [https://discord.gg/WHe35Sbsg4](https://discord.gg/WHe35Sbsg4).
+You can always reach us on Discord here: [https://discord.gg/WHe35Sbsg4](https://discord.gg/WHe35Sbsg4).

 ## For developers